TechAtNYU/ship/README.md

 #Collections

+All categories' layouts should be interchangeable with any other category; the irrelevant metadata will just not render.
+This is important in the case of "Featured"-- you can drop in any project from any other bucket.
+(May need to add "bucket" to YML)

 Of the collections, we will have:

+- Featured
+- DemoDays
+- Library
 - Project
+- Game
+- Event
 - Startup
-- Library
-- Event
-- Game

-Plus
+Plus individuals:

 - Eboard
 - Alumni

-Which are just for individuals.
+###Featured

+Anything noteworthy or new.
+Updated (how often? weekly? monthly? every semester?)

+###DemoDays

+DemoDays projects **from NYU students**.
+The main DemoDays archives are on [demodays.co](http://demodays.co/archives).
+We limit it to NYU students because of previous concerns that we were co-opting other schools' production on ship.**techatnyu**.org

+###Library
+For all y'all to develop with: *Phys.js*

+- Language

 ###Project
 Basic category.
 One-off and ongoing projects: *Beytrader*

-###Startup
-Incorporated, living the dream, possibly exited: *Branch*

-Layout differences:

-- Status (active, exited, etc)
+###Game
+Games!: *Heads Up Hot Dogs*

-- ?
+- Platform

-###Library
-For all y'all to develop with: *Phys.js*

-- Language
+- Where to get

 ###Event
 An event that's really cool: *Raise Cache*